Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 # other code goes on from here
 ```
 <br/>
 In this instance, the program only prints out a comment to the user <strong>if</strong> their birthday is the same as today's date.
 There's no need for an <code>else</code> because we have nothing <strong>else</strong> we want to do with our information.
-The code simply moves on from there.
+The code simply executes the lines of the program from there.

 ### !end-callout